Easy Cheesy Baked Ravioli – a quick, simple and delicious dinner recipe that the whole family loves! It’s so cheesy and so tasty!

 My family loves pasta (and cheese, of course), so I knew that they would love this recipe.
 It only took minutes to put together, but it turned out delicious!!
 Even the hubby and I couldn’t resist grabbing seconds.
-We’ve always enjoyed Ravioli, but love it more as a baked dinner recipe now.

 Only 4 ingredients!